guidepup/guidepup/examples/playwright-voiceover/README.md

 3. Moves through the website using VoiceOver controlled by Guidepup to the search input
 4. Searches for Safari
 5. Moves to the Webkit section of the docs

+## See also

+Check out the dedicated [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright) module for seamless Guidepup integration with Playwright.

+For a dedicated example of using Guidepup with Playwright and CircleCI see <https://github.com/guidepup/circleci-voiceover-example>.